Book · Film · Media · TV

 … in general relativity … Einstein tells us that space and time are dynamical, and in particular that they can evolve with time.
 When the space through which particles move is changing, the total energy of those particles is not conserved.

-One thought on “The romance of FTL, a stark reality
+2 thoughts on “The romance of FTL, a stark reality

 Comments are closed.